purplacid/F25-NuclearICTeam7/Route_Optimization_Subproblem/README.md

 <img src="/Route_Optimization_Subproblem/images/haversine2.png" alt="Radius" height="25">
 <!-- ![Radius](/Route_Optimization_Subproblem/images/haversine2.png) -->

-We can calculate the difference in longitude and latitude, and want to convert this to radians so that we can estimate the distance on the curve of the earth, as this uses trig functions.
+We can calculate the difference in longitude and latitude, and we want to convert this to radians so that we can estimate the distance on the curve of the earth, as this uses trig functions.

 <img src="/Route_Optimization_Subproblem/images/haversine3.png" alt="Distance calculation" height="50">
 <!-- ![Distance calculation](/Route_Optimization_Subproblem/images/haversine3.png) -->